alxtrnr/bongo-twisty/content/blog/stats_cli.md

 • Monthly: 1522.5 km/month
 ```

 Having this to play around with will encourage me to keep going.
-The [repo](https://github.com/alxtrnr/cycling-stats-cli) is on GitHub for anyone interested.
+The [repo](https://github.com/alxtrnr/cycling-stats-cli) is on GitHub if you're interested in it for your own use.
+Enjoy your cycling analytics and ride safely!